 Another benefit of knowing how to calculate employee hours worked is that you can easily identify hourly pay rates.
 This is a big part of your total costs per employee, which helps you create better financial plans if done right.

-Determining employee hours regularly also lets you ensure compliance with labour laws, which is crucial unless you want to pay fines or even eat the stale bread of prison, as your employees can and will sue you for non-compliance.
-On the other hand, accurately tracking employee time lets you:
+Determining employee hours regularly also lets you ensure compliance with labor laws, which is crucial unless you want to pay fines or even eat the stale bread of prison, as your employees can and will sue you for non-compliance.

 5. Benefits for HR